Amegatron/minecraft-fisher/README.md

 ## Simple usage "as is"

-First , I assume you have downloaded or cloned this repo and have python and all the dependecies installed.
+First, I assume you have downloaded or cloned this repo and have python and all the dependecies installed.
 Sorry for not listing the details of this process yet, hope you'll manage it yourself.

-Then, if you just want to use it as it is and don't want to train it yourself, you'd need to download a pretrained state of the bot (`fisherman_state.pt`) from [here](https://drive.google.com/file/d/1Lp0SOxq3tlVs1MKDXxcKZQHNqixCb-E4/view?usp=sharing) and place it just in the folder where you put these sources.
+Then, if you just want to use it as is and don't want to train it yourself, you'd need to download a pretrained state of the bot (`fisherman_state.pt`) from [here](https://drive.google.com/file/d/1Lp0SOxq3tlVs1MKDXxcKZQHNqixCb-E4/view?usp=sharing) and place it just in the folder where you put these sources.